altruios/namshubettulpa/public/namshubettuple/the-start-of-bad-things.md

 ~This person was awake and tampering with people in a way we don’t agree with was the general reason.~ ~Which agreed with him for the most part.~
-~For the most part they had been a sort of evil willing to spread harm though others.~ ~while those in power mostly sought power for its own sake over promoting any particular evil.~ ~So Felix erased them until they hadn't woken, leaving them harmless and free to live out their proletariat lives.~ ~Some people may have been inducted early… really early… but if their crimes were bad enough...~ }
+~For the most part they had been a sort of evil willing to spread harm though others.~ ~While those in power mostly sought power for its own sake over promoting any particular evil.~ ~So Felix erased them until they hadn't woken, leaving them harmless and free to live out their proletariat lives.~ ~Some people may have been inducted early… really early… but if their crimes were bad enough...~ }